eclipse/mosaic.website/content/get_in_contact/page_header.md

 +++
-widget = "page_header" # Costum Mosaic feature
+widget = "page_header"
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "Eclipse&nbsp;MOSAIC News"
+title = "Contact Us"
-subtitle = "Information about current events, projects or new releases."
+subtitle = "Do you have any questions about Eclipse&nbsp;MOSAIC&nbsp;or&nbsp;MOSAIC&nbsp;Extended?<br>Don't hesitate to get in contact with us!"

 [design.background]
   # Background image.